 - 30 Oreo cookies

 - 1/2 cup butter , melted

-- 1 (14 oz) can of sweetened condensed milk
+- 14 ounce can sweetened condensed milk

-- ½ c. butterscotch chips
+- ½ cup butterscotch chips

-- ½ c. white chocolate chips
+- ½ cup white chocolate chips

-- 1 heaping cup sweetened coconut flakes
+- 1 heaping cup shredded sweetened coconut

-- 1 cup chocolate chips (milk, semi-sweet or a little of both)
+- 1 cup chocolate chips , milk, semi-sweet or a little of both

-- ½ cup pecan halves or walnuts (optional)
+- ½ cup pecan halves (or walnuts, optional

 Place Oreo cookies in food processor and pulse until fine crumbs (it should make about 3 cups).
 Pour crumbs into a mixing bowl.

 - Preheat oven to 325 degrees F.